-Consequently, supplements and foods such as whole turmeric root powder, ashwagandha root powder, Echinacea, cocoa powder, greens and "whole food" supplements, kelp, and green tea leaves all have the potential to be contaminated with lead as well as other toxic metals such as cadmium and arsenic.
+Consequently, supplements and foods such as psyllium, chia seeds, whole turmeric root powder, cinnamon, ginger, ashwagandha root powder, valerian, Echinacea, maca, greens and "whole food" supplements, kelp and seaweed snacks, and green tea leaves all have the potential to be contaminated with lead as well as other toxic metals such as cadmium and arsenic.
 Plant extracts, as opposed to powders made from whole plant parts, are much less likely to be contaminated as the extraction process helps to remove contaminants.
 Minerals such as calcium and magnesium may also naturally contain toxic heavy metals such as lead, although this is unlikely today due to improvements in production techniques.

-Because animals and fish can ingest and absorb heavy metals from their environment, products such as bone broth and canned tuna and salmon can also be contaminated with lead or other heavy metals.
+Cocoa and dark chocolate can also contain lead and tend to have even higher levels of cadmium, another toxic heavy metal, which is also in flaxseeds.
+Because animals and fish can ingest and absorb heavy metals from their environment, products such as canned tuna, herring, and sardines can also be contaminated with heavy metals, particularly arsenic and mercury.

 Health concerns and intake limits for lead

 In children, infants, and fetuses, even low levels of lead can adversely affect neurobehavioral development and cognitive function.
 Consequently, lead is of particular concern during pregnancy, as the mother can transfer it to the fetus.